-- Pop-up ad in a website or app
+- Pop-up ads in a website or app

-Some of the PPC platforms, such as Google, offer pretty much all of these advertising options.
+Some of the pay-per-click platforms, such as Google, offer pretty much all of these advertising options.
 Others target specific niches, such as in-app advertising or sponsored content only.

 The most common PPC bidding options are:

-That’s actually just the tip of the iceberg, with PPC platforms like Google offering an even more diverse selection of bidding strategies.
+That’s actually just the tip of the iceberg, with the big ad platforms, including Google and Facebook, offering an even more diverse selection of bidding strategies.

 The list of best PPC ad networks

-So now you know what is a PPC ad network, it’s time to find out which is best for your ad strategy.
-The benefit of using alternative advertising networks can include less competition, lower cost per click and the chance to target specific or niche demographics.
+So now you know what a PPC ad network is, it’s time to find out which is best for your ad strategy.
+The benefits of using a Google Ads alternative can include less competition, lower cost per click, and the chance to target specific or niche demographics.

 We’ll start with the big guns…

-Put simply, it is the most used search engine and is the best way to reach pretty much everyone in the world.
-Maybe with the exception of China, who put limitations on the services of Google in the People’s Republic.
+Put simply, it is the most used search engine and is the best way to reach most internet users globally.
+Maybe with the exception of China, which puts limitations on the services of Google in the People’s Republic.

-As well as being the biggest ad network (does that make it the best?), Google also offers an excellent selection of free tools such as Google Analytics and Keyword Planner to help you get the best out of your PPC ads.
+As well as being the biggest PPC ad network, Google also offers an excellent selection of free tools, such as Google Analytics and Keyword Planner, to help you get the best out of your marketing efforts.

-Google’s Display Network is also industry leading, with display PPC ads available on sites like YouTubeand some of the most visited websites in the world.
+Google’s Display Network is also industry-leading, with display PPC ads available on sites like YouTube, Blogger, and some of the most visited websites in the world.